 Singapore has no shortage of social and sporting clubs.
-Whether you’re looking for a super-sized swimming pool for the nippers to practice their butterfly (British Club, The American Club and Tanglin Club won’t disappoint), need a course for your weekly golf fix, or are looking for somewhere to take clients to quaff whisky (get the boss to sign off on the Singapore Cricket Club), our round-up of Singapore’s finest club memberships has got it covered.
+Whether you’re looking for a super-sized swimming pool for the nippers to practice their butterfly (Hollandse Club), play tennis and drink great milkshakes (British Club), need a course for your weekly golf fix, or are looking for somewhere to take clients to enjoy a good whisky (get the boss to sign off on the Singapore Cricket Club), here’s our round-up of Singapore’s finest club memberships.

 The British Club

 Jim and Elena Campbell, Australian and British; Nathaniel (7)